j4w8n/pijoy/README.md

 The defined [members](https://www.rfc-editor.org/rfc/rfc9457#name-members-of-a-problem-detail) of a problem detail are `status`, `type`, `title`, `detail`, and `instance`.
 The rest are [extension members](https://www.rfc-editor.org/rfc/rfc9457#name-extension-members), whose names you define.

-The Content-Type for responses must be `application/problem+json`; which is set in the pijoy `json` function, if you choose to use it.
+The Content-Type for responses must be `application/problem+json`; which is set in the pijoy `problem` function, if you choose to use it.

 ### Status code example
 pijoy returns a problem instance based on the status code you pass in.
 Problem Details can be passed as a second argument.